ihsan-sa/Lorentz-Solver-V2/README.md

 The simulation type can be:
 - `Lorentz Motion`, which computes the path of particles in the specified space.
 - `B Field`, which computes the magnetic vector field in the specified region by logging the field vectors in the space.
+- `E Field`, which computes the electric vector field in the specified region by logging the field vectors in the space.

+Note: The `B Field` and `E Field` simulations are still under development and are using very crude patched together experimental code by me, various online sources and AI.
+This is purely experimental and will be re-written by me once experimentation is complete.
+All other code is written by me.
 ### Lorentz Motion

 ```